Poikilos/integratoredu/README.md

 * (2017-08-30) renamed sign-student action to sign-extcare, renamed picked_up_by to chaperone, sign-extcare to student-microevent

 ## Regression tests
+* strip() should be trim() in javascript
+* fun.fun. should be fun. no really that could be type-o for calls to functions.js
+* remember that javascript string substring method takes slice-like params (start, endbefore [NOT length])
 * use of `fun.file_name_no_ext(s)` where actual code should be `fun.splitext(s)[0]` (autocomplete error)
 * Quote in end tag (such as '</div">')
 * Check against http://www.bootlint.com